aadya940/scikit-verify/README.md

   integer indexing, `...`, and their composition
 - rank broadcasting (a lower-rank operand aligns to the trailing axes;
   extent-1 stretching is not yet supported)
+- transposition (`.T`, `np.transpose`, N-D axis permutations)
 - elementwise ufuncs (`np.sin`, `np.exp`, `np.maximum`, ...)
-- `np.where` (lifted to `Piecewise`), `np.sum` (lifted to `Sum`),
+- `np.where` (lifted to `Piecewise`), `np.sum` (lifted to `Sum`,
-  `np.zeros_like` / `np.ones_like` / `np.full_like`
+  full reduction), `np.zeros_like` / `np.ones_like` / `np.full_like`
 - uniform constant arrays as operands

-Unsupported operations raise `NotImplementedError`.
-Formulas are only produced for operations whose semantics are implemented; there is no best-effort fallback.
+- unmapped pure-Python NumPy functions, traced through their own source (formulas come out per-element rather than indexed); real library code built on these lifts unmodified: `scipy.integrate.trapezoid`, `simpson`, `cumulative_trapezoid`, `np.diff`, `np.dot`

+Every produced formula is exact, checked against the numerical execution.
+What cannot be traced exactly raises `NotImplementedError` naming the blocker: compiled (C) routines, conversions that would discard the formula (`float()`, dtype-forcing coercions), and operations whose semantics are not yet implemented.
+There is no silent fallback.

-Planned, in order: reductions over a chosen axis and transposition, in-place assignment, comparison and branch capture, and contract-based handling of compiled routines (`scipy.linalg`, `scipy.sparse`).
+Planned, in order: reductions over a chosen axis, comparisons and boolean masks, in-place assignment, branch capture, and contract-based handling of compiled routines (`scipy.linalg`, `scipy.sparse`).

 ## Installation